 - Tools to help facilitate your online meeting or virtual workshop

 In simple terms, a facilitator is someone who makes a group process or task easier.
-They do this by guiding groups through a process, helping to develop understanding, and improve participation and collaboration.
-By employing facilitation techniques and methods, the best facilitators help teams move towards their desired outcomes in a structured manner.
+They do this by guiding groups through a process, helping to develop understanding, and by improving participation and collaboration along the way.
+By employing trusted facilitation techniques and methods, the best facilitators help teams move towards their desired outcomes in a structured manner.

 Traditionally, facilitators work with groups in live settings, facilitating workshops, team development days, training sessions, and more.
 As more organizations and teams become remotely distributed and have staff spread out all over the world, the need for facilitators to help facilitate workshops or meetings in a remote setting is growing.